smeneguz/SSI-dApp-stand-alone-/README.md

 npm install
 ```

-## Running
+## Running the Application

-Open two terminals: one for the frontend and one for the backend.
+Open two separate terminal windows or tabs: one for running the frontend and another for the backend.

 ### Starting the Frontend

+In the frontend directory, start the application:

 ```bash
 cd frontend